chazlarson/Media-Scripts/README.md

 POSTER_CONSOLIDATE=1                         # if set to 0, posters are separated into folders by library TRACK_RESET_STATUS=1                         # if set to 1, reset_posters keeps track of status and picks up where it left off
-ARTWORK_AND_POSTER=1                         # if set to 1, current background is downloaded with current poster
+ARTWORK_AND_POSTER=1                         # if set to 1, current background is downloaded with current poster PERSON_DEPTH=10                              # how deep to go into the search results for TMDB people
 ```

 ## Plex scripts: